commschamp/comms_protocols_cpp_src/text/library/impl.md

 ## Parsing the Options

-The options provided to the `comm::MessageBase` class need to be parsed in a very similar way as it was with `comms::Message` in the previous section.
+The options provided to the `comm::MessageBase` class need to be parsed in a very similar way as it was with `comms::Message` in the previous chapter.

 Starting with initial version of the options struct:
 ```cpp